usrz/minimal-ubuntu/README.md

 Preparing the volume
 ====================

-Regardless of what kind of system you're trying to install, we'll need an empty volume to start the initial installation process.

-Ultimately, the root volume's device needs to be set as the `BASE_DEV` environment variable.
+Regardless of what kind of system you're trying to install, you will need an empty volume to install Ubuntu.
+You will need to set the root volume's device as the `BASE_DEV` environment variable.

 ### Normal volume

-If targeting a normal device we can simply export the `BASE_DEV` environment variable directly:
+If targeting a normal device you can simply export the `BASE_DEV` environment variable directly:

 ```shell